Women Inspiring Network has done some in-depth conversations with respect to fashion, design and sustainability.

 Women can now be seen levelling-up the way they dress more in the formal style for office work which in turn, helps them feel confident and empowered.
 From giving women workers an opportunity to provide for themselves to making female consumers feel beautiful and proud of themselves, the power of women coupled with the finesse of the fashion world around the globe has a tremendous impact on the development of our societies.
 Thus, we can now consider empowering women through fashion.

-Many women are also voicing out concerns regarding sustainability in fashion and powerfully impacting the world.
+Many women are also voicing out concerns regarding sustainability in fashion design and powerfully impacting the world.
 Women Inspiring Network has witnessed several prominent female changemakers put forth their viewpoints on the same on the platform.

 Esteemed Indian costume designer Ms. Anju Modi who designed for films Bajirao Mastani and Ram Leela, won several accolades for her work, and has spoken on our platform, believes that “Sustainability in fashion is a way of life.
 Giving back to the environment wherein we are nurtured and cared for, reusing and not wasting anything is absolutely vital.”